Toronto Pearson International Airport

 Shopping: Both terminals have a great selection of shopping opportunities both before and after the security checks.
 Terminal 1 offers souvenirs and gifts from The Travel Store, news and books from Virgin Relay, and typical Canadian products such as delicious maple syrup from Tastefully Canadian.
 Terminal 3 shopping opportunities range from gifts at Arctic Nunavut and Toronto Marketplace to fashion and accessories from Traveller and Occhiali de Sole.

 Food and drink: Travelers won’t go hungry at Toronto Pearson International.
 Both terminals have a number of delicious eating options both before and after security.
 Some favorites in Terminal 3 include Eurobar, Occhiali da Sole and Panopolis for great meals and light snacks.
 For a quick juice or caffeine fix head to The Toast of Queen Street or The Cafe Bar.
-Travellers using Terminal 1 can choose from HogTown Bar and Grille, TO’s, Casa Bacardi Bar, Via Della Bici by Casey’s, Yorkville Juice Gallery and Tim Horton’s.
+Travelers using Terminal 1 can choose from HogTown Bar and Grille, TO’s, Casa Bacardi Bar, Via Della Bici by Casey’s, Yorkville Juice Gallery and Tim Horton’s.

 Back to all Airports in Toronto